-The increased mobility of persons within an area without internal frontiers leads to a marked increase in the number of couples, of whatever form, made up of nationals of different Member States who may live in a Member State of which they do not have the nationality and often acquire property in more than one Union country.
-A study carried out by the consortium ASSER-UCL in
+The increased mobility of persons within an area without internal frontiers leads to a marked increase in the number of couples formed by nationals of different Member States who may live in a Member State of which they do not have the nationality and acquire property in more than one Union country.
+A study carried out by the consortium ASSER-UCL in 2003 showed the large number of transnational couples within the Union and the practical and legal difficulties such couples face, both in the daily management of their property and in its division if the couple separate or one of its members dies.
+These difficulties often arise from the great disparities between the applicable rules of substantive law and private international law governing the property effects of marriage.